 About the Property

 Explore a picturesque pond, ancient pine tree, and trails that wind through the woods at Bretzfelder Memorial Park.
-The Forest Society offers educational programs at the park every August and February (for more information, check our events calendar or contact The Rocks).
+The Forest Society offers the Bretzfelder Park Family Educational Series at the park every August and February (for more information, check our events calendar or contact The Rocks).

 Several trails loop through Bretzfelder Park, allowing quiet exploration of the property in all seasons.

 The central focus of Bretzfelder Park is a giant white pine tree, estimated to be more than 200 years old.
 In the late 1800s, when Bethlehem was a haven for city folks seeking the clean air of the mountains, the tree became a popular place for visitors, who would wander down the quiet road and relax beneath the tree's branches, enjoying picnics in the quiet beauty of the forest.